Processor: Exynos W920

 Samsung Galaxy Watch 4: Verdict

 With design updates, refreshed software and a breakout BIA system, the Samsung Galaxy Watch 4 is by no means an incremental upgrade.
 And all at a lower price, I might add.
+That's why Samsung Galaxy Watch 4 Classic isn’t worth the money, in my opinion.

 But sometimes, when you make many changes at once, there's more chances for individual changes to fall short.
 The battery life could be more consistent, and Wear OS is missing some key features at launch.
 I'm also hesitant to celebrate the benefits of wrist-based body composition analysis for the number of people the feature might be unsafe for.